janexner/launch-extension-track-hits-for-pathing/README.md

 The 'Track all Hits for Pathing' Extension can be used with Adobe Analytics.
-It provides an Action Type that allows you to track every Analytics hit into a designated prop, which you can then use for pathing reports.
+It provides an Action Type that allows you to track every Analytics hit into a designated prop and/or context data variable, which you can then use for pathing reports.

 ## Usage